Sandy Mölling: 2007–2011: Reformation of the band

 In mid-2006, Mölling agreed upon former bandmate Lucy Diakovska's request to reunite for a musical comeback.
 However, all band members have affirmed that they will continue to pursue individual careers as solo artists at suitable opportunities.
 Sandy has also presented three television programmes on two different German networks, including Autsch TV on Das Vierte and both Du bist... and Damenwahl on the music channel VIVA.

 2012–present: Further solo commitments

 In 2017, Mölling appeared on the second season of German competitive dancing talent show Dance Dance Dance.
 She was paired with fellow Popstars winner Bahar Kızıl, former member of pop trio Monrose.

 Personal life

-Mölling has one son, Jayden Mölling (born 27 March 2009), by her former long-time friend and manager Renick Bernadina, whom she split from in 2008.
-Since 2009, she has been romantically involved with Canadian songwriter Nasri Tony Atweh.
-The two met while working on the No Angels album Welcome to the Dance.
-In October 2015, she had her second son Noah.
-The family resides in Studio City, Los Angeles.
+Mölling has one son, Jayden Mölling (born 27 March 2009), by her former long-time boyfriend and manager Renick Bernadina, whom she split from in 2008.
+Since 2009, she has been romantically involved with Canadian songwriter Nasri Atweh from production team The Messengers.
+The two met while working on the No Angels album Welcome to the Dance (2009).
+In 2015, Mölling relocated to Los Angeles.
+In October of the same year, she had her second son Noah.
+Mölling and Atweh were married in 2020 during the COVID-19 pandemic.
+The family resides in Woodland Hills, Los Angeles.